htso/Coronavirus_Epidemic/README.md

 I use the summary table from [Wiki](https://en.wikipedia.org/wiki/Timeline_of_the_2019%E2%80%9320_Wuhan_coronavirus_outbreak).
 A nice visualization can be found [here](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
 I capture the Wiki table and save it in `corona_data.csv`, which could be read into R.

+卫健委 usually updates its website at around US time 16:00 PST.

 ---

 ### Model